 The insurance industry in Armenia is in a developing state and many forms of insurance protection common in other parts of the world are not yet generally available.
-However, as of 31 December 2023 the Company's transportation is insured.
+However, as at 31 December 2024 the Company's transportation is insured.
 Until the Company obtains adequate insurance coverage, there is a risk that the loss or destruction of certain assets could have a material adverse effect on the Company's operations and financial position.

-23 Transactions with related parties
+26 Transactions with related parties

-In accordance with IAS 24 Related Party Disclosures, parties are considered to be related if one party has ability to control the other party or exercise significant influence over the other party in making financial or operational decisions.
+In accordance with IAS 24 "Related Party Disclosures", parties are considered to be related if one party has ability to control the other party or exercise significant influence over the other party in making financial or operational decisions.
 For the purpose of the present financial statements, related parties include shareholders, members of Company's Management as well as other persons and enterprises related with and controlled by them respectively.

-The ultimate controlling parteies of the Company is L. Altunyan and A. Meliksetyan with equal shares, who indirectly owns 100% of the voting shares.
+The principal shareholders of the Company are L. Altunyan and A. Meliksetyan with equal shares, who indirectly owns 100% of the voting shares.